techidaily/site-android-pokemon-go/source/_posts/in-2024-how-can-i-catch-the-regional-pokemon-without-traveling-on-xiaomi-redmi-note-13-pro-5g-drfone-by-drfone-virtual-android.md

 ![dicord server pokedex100](https://images.wondershare.com/drfone/2020/202009/dicord-server-pokedex100.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/jjGL9wFdlbo?si=Vb1JgZqRXNc03UGG&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Part 3: How to Find Pokemon Go Friend Codes on Reddit?

 While some Discord groups are closed, most of the Reddit subs are open.
 It might surprise you, but some of the Pokemon-based Reddit subs even have millions of members.
 This would make it pretty easy for you to find Pokemon Go friend codes on Reddit.
 All you need to do is join these groups and find the mega thread for exchanging PoGo friend codes.